THECALLR/sdk-ruby/README.md

 sdk-ruby
 ========

-SDK in Ruby for THECALLR API
+SDK in Ruby for CALLR API

 ## Quick start
 Install via Rubygems

-    gem install thecallr
+    gem install callr

 Or get sources from Github